-- 1. Did Subhash and Satish actually have as much power as they claimed to have? - 2.
-What other alternatives did the company have?
-How good were these alternatives? - 3.
-What will be the long-term consequences of the company's decision?
+- (i) Did Subhash and Satish actually have as much power as they claimed to have? - (ii) What other alternatives did the company have?
+Evaluate these alternatives. - (iii) What will be the long-term consequences of the company's decision?
 What did the company gain or lose by this incident?